alicexue/fmri-pipeline/README.md

 ## Note on file types:
 - The EV files can be *.tsv or *.txt files.
 Just make sure the file is named according to the specification above.
 - condition_key and task_contrasts can be *.json or *.txt
+- In json objects, strings must be in double quotes, not single quotes

 ## Some behaviors to note:
 - For level 1, run_level1.py will exit if no runs have been specified and some feat directories already exist.
 This prevents the creation of multiple feat directories for the same run (with + appended to the directory name).
 Upon exit, the program will print the additional arguments necessary to create the feat directories for the runs missing feats (or you may choose to remove the existing feat directories and create feats for all the runs).
 The program does not check for existing feat directories if the argument "specificruns" is passed to run_level1.py or mk_all_level1_fsf_bbr.py (This is intentional in order to make sure run_level1 can use mk_all_level1_fsf_bbr seamlessly.
 However, a warning is printed if the program is creating a feat that already exists).
 (The same thing happens if all feat directories for all tasks exist.)
 - If specificruns isn't specified through the command line, specificruns from modelparams.json is used.
 If specificruns in modelparams.json is empty, then the script is run on all runs for all tasks for all subjects.
+- Re: downloading and exporting data from flywheel - if the subject folder for fmriprep/reports/freesurfer does not exist, entire analysis output for that subject will be downloaded.
+If that subject folder does exist, only the session folder will be moved to the subject directory.
+(For freesurfer however, only one session will be downloaded.
+There are no session folders under the subject freesurfer directory)

 ## Notes:
 - TR is obtained by reading the header of the Nifti file (preproc func file)